Doctor's Certificate of Inability to Work Sample Clauses

 Doctor's Certificate of Inability to Work.
 The Employer will not ask for a Doctor’s certificate/note when an employee is absent from work for more than three consecutive days.
 The Employer reserves the right to require notes, as part of the return to work restrictions and clearances, if an employee’s employment indicates a pattern of absenteeism, and in circumstances of culpable attendance.
 Where such a certificate is required the cost of obtaining the certificate will be borne by the Employer upon production of receipts.
 Employees will be advised at the time notification is provided by the employee of their intention to return to work if a medical statement will be required.

 Doctor's Certificate of Inability to Work.
-TSSI may require an employee who is unable to work because of illness or injury to provide a statement from:
+The Employer may require an employee who is unable to work because of illness or injury to provide a statement from his/her personal medical practitioner qualified to practice in the province of British Columbia, or from the consulting physician to whom the employee was referred by the medical practitioner, providing medical evidence of the employee's inability to work in any of the following circumstances:

-Doctor's Certificate of Inability to Work. (a) Where a pattern of consistent absence occurs, the Employer may require an employee who is unable to work because of illness or injury to provide a statement from a qualified medical practitioner.
+Doctor's Certificate of Inability to Work.
+The Commission BCER may require an employee who is unable to work because of illness or injury to provide a statement from:

 Time is Money Join Law Insider Premium to draft better contracts faster.